Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 - Decorator Pattern

 	Does not convert interfaces; it simply extends the existing interface by adding new behaviors.

+#### The difference between [Bridge Pattern](docs/Bridge.md) and [Strategy Pattern](docs/Strategy.md)

+The `Bridge Pattern` can also be switched at runtime, making it structurally similar to the `Strategy Pattern`.
+However, while their structures are nearly identical, their core concepts and the problems they aim to solve are different.

+- Bridge Pattern

+	A structural pattern that separates "abstraction" from "implementation" so that both can evolve independently.

+- Strategy Pattern

+	A behavioral pattern used to encapsulate interchangeable "algorithms" or "behaviors."

+> In simple terms: the `Bridge Pattern` separates concerns at the system level, while the `Strategy Pattern` separates concerns at the behavioral level.

+#### The difference between [Bridge Pattern](docs/Bridge.md) and [Adapter Pattern](docs/Adapter.md)

+Both are structural patterns and share a similar code structure, but their core concepts and the problems they aim to solve are different.

+- Bridge Pattern
+	- Separates abstraction from implementation, allowing both to evolve independently.
+	- Considered during the early design phase as an architectural separation.
+	- Not concerned with compatibility issues.
+- Adapter Pattern
+	- Enables previously incompatible interfaces to work together.
+	- Used to integrate third-party or legacy code.

 ### References
 - [REFACTORING GURU](https://refactoring.guru/)